InsightSoftwareConsortium/ITK/Documentation/ITK5MigrationGuide.md

 extracted from an Image, the parameters/coordinates of the SpatialObject are the space as the physical space of the source Image.
 Any children of a SpatialObject are defined within the ObjectSpace of that parent SpatialObject.

-* ObjectToParent transform is the transform applied to move a SpatialObject within it's parent object's ObjectSpace.
+* ObjectToParent transform is the transform applied to move a SpatialObject within its parent object's ObjectSpace.
 An ObjectToParent transform is an invertible affine transform.
 It is used to, for example, align a SpatialObject with a parent image (e.g., if an object is extracted from one ImageSpatialObject but then aligned to and made a child of another ImageSpatialObject as is needed for atlas-based image segmentation or for image-to-image registration).
 If an object does not have a parent, then its ObjectToParent transform